Shadow Work for Professional Growth and Development

 Shadow work uses your unconscious mind to discover the aspects of yourself that you've been suppressing or hiding.
 The goal is to help you embrace every aspect of who you are and help you integrate them.

 Shadows are often called "triggers" of emotional reactions from the past that you haven't recovered from.
 And it will appear on the surface under appropriate (inappropriate) conditions.
-What you need is training, self-awareness, direction, and courage to help you meet your shadow self in a healthy way.
+You need training, self-awareness, direction, and courage to help you healthily meet your shadow self.

-Let's see what shadow work entails, how it might help you, and how you can use it in your work life.
+Let's see what this practice entails, how it might help you, and how you can use it in your work life.

 What is Shadow Work?